-Another reason I enjoy using pumpkin and cranberries is that they seem to symbolize our culinary past.
-I like the sense that I’m part of a long line of American cooks who has turned these fruits of the season into something special.
-It’s fun to imagine my foremothers (our forefathers rarely cooked) cleverly capitalizing on winter squash and cranberries to add variety and nutrition to the household diet, especially in the coldest months when larders grew bare.
+Another reason I enjoy using pumpkin and cranberries is that they reflect our culinary past.
+We're part of a long line of American cooks who have turned these fruits of the season into something special.
+It’s fun to imagine our "foremothers" (our forefathers rarely cooked) cleverly capitalizing on winter squash and cranberries to add variety and nutrition to the household diet, especially in the coldest months when larders grew bare.

 I also like to picture the Pilgrims coming together at a huge table with the neighboring Native Americans to share a meal reminiscent of our modern Thanksgiving dinner.
 But it turns out such romantic notions are way off base!
 The Pilgrim men and about ninety Wampanoag tribesmen probably stood around a fire where they ate venison and other wild game.
 No nice tables, linens, or fancy eating utensils--those assembled were just thankful to have anything to eat at all.
 Sad to say, the few remaining Pilgrim women who hadn't already died from the harsh conditions didn't join in the celebrations either--they were just scurrying around serving the menfolk.
 For more on the real story, click here.